-Get BBC Sport News Alerts in the app
+Play video notifications in the BBC Sport app

 3) We want to let you know something - this might be the Match of the Day running order, or that voting for Sports Personality is now open, or that there is an article or piece of video on the site we think you'll enjoy.

-They will complement the sports data alerts that are currently already available via the BBC Sport App for cricket, football, F1, rugby league and rugby union.
+They will complement the sports data notifications that are currently already available via the BBC Sport App for cricket, football, F1, rugby league and rugby union.

-How many alerts will I receive?
+How many notifications will I receive?

 Not too many!
 We cannot give an exact number as nobody can predict when major sport news will occur.
 There will also be variation - some days are packed full of major sporting events, others are relatively quiet.

-On some days there won't be any alerts, others there might be three or four.
+On some days there won't be any notifications, others there might be three or four.
 What we promise though is that we won't spam you, we will only send alerts we believe to be of genuine interest to the majority of subscribers.

-We will use the data from these alerts to help inform the development of our topic specific alerts in the future, as part of our commitment to offering our users a more personalised BBC Sport.
+We will use the data from these alerts to help inform the development of our topic specific notifications in the future, as part of our commitment to offering our users a more personalised BBC Sport.

 How do I add the alerts?

-If you have the iOS or Android version of the BBC Sport app, select the menu and then 'My Alerts', select 'Add Alerts' and from there, turn on 'Sport News'.
+If you have the iOS or Android version of the BBC Sport app, select the menu and then 'My Notifications', select 'Add Notifications' and from there, turn on 'Sport News'.

 Don't have the app yet?
 You can download it via these links for: